 The Frustrating Road to Discovering I Have a Fatty Liver

-I have struggled with my weight nearly my entire life, so I suppose I should not have been so shocked to discover that I was diagnosed with Fatty Liver Disease by looking at my post-operative report on Epic with my PCP beside me.
+I have struggled with my weight nearly my entire life, so I suppose I should not have been so shocked to discover that I was diagnosed with fatty liver disease by looking at my post-operative report on Epic with my PCP beside me.

 Actually, as a bladder cancer survivor who had to fight tooth and nail to be heard and diagnosed, it outright pissed me off.
 For the life of me, I don’t understand why a doctor would not inform a patient that they have a new or worsening medical condition of any sort, especially when it is a chronic, potentially life-altering, or even life-threatening diagnosis.
 What’s more, how is this even an acceptable medical practice?!